 Tip: It is a good practice to use surge-resistant MELF 75 ohms termination resistors to increase ESD immunity on the magnetics cable side, though MELF resistors are highly frustrating for assemblers.

 When it comes to the center tap on the PHY side, this should generally be connected to the signal ground using a capacitor for additional filtering purposes.
-Like the Bob-Smith termination resistors, each center-tap for the pairs should have their own capacitors to prevent any stray current flow between each pair.
-This center-tap may also be used to supply the required common-mode bias voltage needed by the PHY topology and/or pull the line up/down according to different line-driver configurations on the PHY side.
+Like the Bob-Smith termination resistors, each center tap for the pairs should have its own capacitors to prevent any stray current flow between each pair.
+This center tap may also be used to supply the required common-mode bias voltage needed by the PHY topology and/or pull the line up/down according to different line-driver configurations on the PHY side.
 Please check the PHY datasheet carefully to identify which biasing and line-driver configurations are applicable.
 These will be discussed further in the next section.

 It is said that the PHY is the critical point where the transfer of Ethernet data from the “Digital” world into the “Analog” real-world occurs, and vice-versa.
 As can be seen in Figure-8 below, the PHY is the last active component before the signal goes to the connector (and magnetics) in all three configuration options.